ConfusedVorlon/RCBRightClick/README.md

 image allows you to set an image that will appear in the right click options by your action

 callback scheme allows you to register a callback so that RCB will return information about whether the extension was succesfully installed.
 It follows the [x-callback-url specification][1].
 See the demo project for info on how to handle the callback.

+## Example

+The example project shows how various extensions are installed and handled, including the installation callback, and how to get the paths from the callback response.

   [1]: http://x-callback-url.com/